Nutrition 8 Feb

 Somebody tell me I’m wrong here.
 Go ahead.
 Tell me I’m misquoting these groups.
 Don’t think that’ll happen.
 They’re out there openly marketing it.

 Does the rabid new marketing of this year’s flu shot cite any new vaccine research?
-Buy it now whatsoever.
+None whatsoever.
 It’s all rhetoric and journalism 101 sensation.

 Same old false claims about false protection from nonexistent “flu bugs” and the nature of the ‘threat’- the “outbreaks” in deserted locations ….
 But the pitch is getter more and more shrill….